 Through his mother, Sarah Frances Brandling, John had strong links to the Rothwell area as the Brandling family were the owners of the collieries at Middleton which was then part of Rothwell parish.

 Indeed Sarah’s brother, Ralph Henry Brandling, had been the “absentee” Vicar of Rothwell for 33 years before John succeeded him.
-Another of her brothers, Charles Henry Brandling, was M.P. for Newcastle from 1798 to 1812.
+Another of her brothers, Charles John Brandling, was M.P. for Newcastle from 1798 to 1812.
 He employed John Blenkinsop who in 1812 designed a rack and pinion steam locomotive to run on the Middleton Railway.
-Charles Henry was also chairman of a committee set up to give an award to George Stephenson for the invention of the Geordie pit safety lamp in 1815.
+Charles John was also chairman of a committee set up to give an award to George Stephenson for the invention of the Geordie pit safety lamp in 1815.

 Reverend Bell and his wife brought up a large family of nine boys and five girls.
 One son, Henry, also became a priest in the Church of England at Muncaster in Cumberland.
 Another, Charles Loraine Bell, was a senior civil servant in the Board of Trade in London before retiring to the ancestral home at Woolsington Hall on the outskirts of Newcastle.

 In 1861 the Bells had seven servants at Oulton Green including cook Rachel Backhouse from Oulton, maids Ann Dobson and Jane Schofield from Rothwell along with Elizabeth Grins from Carlton.

-It’s not known when the mansion house was built but decades before the Bells took up residence the property appears to have been owned by Marmaduke Vavasour, the proprietor of a tannery in Oulton.
+Decades before the Bells took up residence the land on which their house was built was owned by Marmaduke Vavasour, the proprietor of a tannery in Oulton.
 He was born and baptised in Rothwell parish in 1747 with the records indicating his father was called John.

 Research by the Reverend Geoffrey Mercer in the 1950s indicates the tannery was on land close to the site of the present day motel and was in operation during John Vavasour’s life in the mid-eighteenth century.